-Holders of a LAPL(H) licence will be able to act as Pilot in Command of single engine helicopters with a maximum certificated take-off weight of 2000kg or less, carrying a maximum of 3 passengers (so no more than 4 people on board) .
+Holders of a LAPL(H) licence will be able to act as Pilot in Command of single-engine helicopters with a maximum certificated take-off weight of 2000kg or less, carrying a maximum of 3 passengers (4 people in total on board).

 - A minimum of 40 hours’ flight time is required to complete the course.
 However, please allow additional flight time for budgeting purpose.
 For those with a PPL(A), this can be reduced by a maximum of 6 hours.

 - At least 35 of the 40 hours shall be flown on the type of helicopter which is being used for the skills test.